 The word garlic comes from Old English garleac, meaning "spear leek."
 Dating back over 6,000 years, it is native to Central Asia and has long been a staple in the Mediterranean region as well as a frequent seasoning in Asia, Africa, and Europe.

-Surprisingly, garlic was frowned upon by foodie snobs in the United States until the first quarter of the twentieth century, being found almost exclusively in ethnic dishes in working-class neighborhoods.
+Surprisingly, garlic was frowned upon by foodie snobs in the United States until the first quarter of the 20th century, being found almost exclusively in foreign dishes in working-class neighborhoods.
 But, by 1940, America had embraced garlic, finally recognizing its value as not only a minor seasoning, but as a major ingredient in recipes.

 Quaint diner slang of the 1920s referred to garlic as "Bronx vanilla", "halitosis", and "Italian perfume."
 Today, Americans alone consume more than 250 million pounds of garlic annually.